Trump Campaign 2024: Tax and Spending Proposals

 by MPeriod

-Posted 2 weeks ago
+Posted 2 months ago

 The 2024 Trump Campaign tax and spending proposals aim to extend the Tax Cuts and Jobs Act (TCJA) and implement other significant changes to U.S. tax policy.
 These proposals would result in substantial revenue losses and increased deficits over the next decade.
 The analysis presented here outlines the fiscal and economic impacts of these proposals, revealing both short-term benefits and long-term challenges.